We don’t support this browser anymore.

 Our view

-Imperial Brands’ full-year results extended its track record of reliable profits and strong cash flows.
-The focus on tobacco markets, where it sees the scope to grab market share, is helping it paint a brighter picture than some of its competitors.
+The focus on tobacco markets, where it sees the scope to grab market share, is paying off with share gains in the first half better than hoped for.
 Volume pressures have also been easing in some of these markets.
 The nature of selling an addictive product means Imperial's been able to put through big price increases.
-When combined with impressive cost savings, profits are still growing steadily.
+But a need for sustained brand investment has been keeping a lid on profit growth.

-But tobacco companies can't fight against the tide forever.
+Tobacco companies need to move with the times.
 Regulatory pressure and changing consumer preferences towards healthier lifestyles means we think there will be further challenges ahead.

 Cash generation has impressed consistently.
 That’s supporting generous distributions to shareholders and investment in new products while keeping net debt below Imperial’s target range of 2.0-2.5 times underlying cash profit (EBITDA).